jcreedcmu/noodle/README.md

 	anim.js

-Nodejs driver for rendering 2d version
+Nodejs driver for rendering a 2d version